Armagh graft to merited win over Kildare

 Armagh continued their impressive Football League Division campaign by deservedly beating Kildare 1-12 to 0-10 at a rain-lashed Athletic Grounds.

-The win almost certainly guarantees Armagh's Division One status for 2023 and indeed they remain in contention for place in the league final.
+The win almost certainly guarantees Armagh's Division One status for 2023 and indeed they remain in contention for a place in the league final.

 Kildare led 0-2 to 0-0 but Armagh got on terms before Andrew Murnin's goal helped them lead by one at half-time.